2015 World Rugby Pacific Nations Cup: Canada

 Canada's 36-man squad for the 2015 World Rugby Pacific Nations Cup.

 Phil Mack, John Moonlight and Nathan Hirayama were late additions to the squad.

 Harry Jones and Conor Trainor were added to the squad ahead of the Samoan match.

 Nanyak Dala and Jake Ilnicki were added to the squad ahead of the United States final match.

 Fiji

 On 12 July 2015, Head Coach John McKee announced a 31-man squad for the 2015 World Rugby Pacific Nations Cup. * denotes non-traveling reserves.

 Japan

 On 29 June 2015, Jones named a 37-man squad for the 2015 World Rugby Pacific Nations Cup.

 Samoa

 Samoa 30-man squad for the 2015 World Rugby Pacific Nations Cup.

 Jack Lam was a late call up to the squad.

 Tonga

 On the 22 June, head coach Mana Otai announced their 31-man squad for the 2015 World Rugby Pacific Nations Cup in Fiji and Canada.
 Five debutantes join a squad that draws on the experience of 2014's European Test squad, with familiar faces like Nili Latu returning to continue his string leadership role within the team.

-Wayne Ngaluafe and Viliami Tahitu'a were called up for the Canada test.
+Wayne Ngaluafe and Viliami Tahituʻa were called up for the Canada test.

 Jack Ram was called up ahead of the USA test.